 Cabañaquinta.
 The Mercaon with the callus digging and cattle market the November 26.

 Belmonte de Miranda.
 Gastronomic Days of the Pot of Berzas, Roxa Meat and Pan de Escanda, fourth weekend of November.
-The rich gastronomy of Belmont is represented in these gastronomic days.
-The pot of cabbages, with excellent companions of the area, and roxa meat of the beans that graze in the mountains of the council are accompanied by one of the products that stand out in their markets is the ancestral "bread of spelled", variety of wheat own of cold and poor lands, of great consistency and flavor.
+The rich Belmontina gastronomy is represented in these gastronomic days.
+The pot of cabbage, with excellent combinations of the area, and the roxa meat of the teneras that graze in the mountains of the council are accompanied by one of the products that stand out in their markets is the ancestral «spelled bread», variety of wheat own of cold and poor lands, of great consistency and flavor.

 The Delivery (San Martín del Rey Aurelio).
 Festival of Les Cebolles Rellenes, November 30.
 Stuffed onions have their history and this goes back to the days of the postwar period when a cook from El Entrego, in a show of wit, stuffed Asturian onions with what she had on hand at that moment: pretty.
 The dish was successful and it was in the late sixties when it became fashionable.
 Such was his fame that the entreguinos decided to turn it into the axis of a party.
 For more than three decades, each November 30 has been holding this event.